Robotic Partial Knee Replacement

 6 Bhowmik-Stoker M, Faizan A, Nevelos J, et al. Do total knee arthroplasty surgical instruments influence clinical outcomes?
 A prospective parallel study of 150 patients.
 Orthopaedic Research Society annual meeting, February 2-5, 2019.
 Austin, TX.

-He is a physician for Smuin Ballet and has served as a physician for the U.S. Ski Team, the U.S. Pro Ski Tour, the Honda Ski Tour, Lawrence Pech Dance Company, Marin Ballet, the modern pentathlon at the U.S. Olympic Festival, and for the United States Olympic Training Center.
-He's been featured on Good Morning America, the Ologies podcast, and the Star Talk podcast hosted by Neal deGrasse Tyson.
-He is also the best-selling author of the book Play Forever.
+He is a physician for Smuin Ballet and has served as a physician for the U.S. Ski Team, the U.S. Pro Ski Tour, Lawrence Pech Dance Company, Marin Ballet, and the United States Olympic Training Center.
+He has been a TED Talk keynote speaker and featured in the New York Times, Wall Street Journal, Good Morning America, Forbes, Triathlete Magazine, SKI Magazine, the Ologies podcast, and the Star Talk podcast with Neal deGrasse Tyson.
+He is also the best-selling author of the book Play Forever